Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 ![CAP-Venn](https://lh5.googleusercontent.com/-2QOlwUJQC1o/UsWOOFUTRkI/AAAAAAAAAEA/Y-gRB58QixY/w547-h520/cap_venn.png)

-As such example systems like: MongoDB, HBase, and Google Bigtable provide guarantees of enforced or Strong Consistency while systems like: CouchDB, Riak, and Apache Cassandra give eventual consistency.
+As such example systems like: MongoDB, Apache HBase, and Google Bigtable provide guarantees of enforced or Strong Consistency while systems like: CouchDB, Riak, and Apache Cassandra give eventual consistency.
 We will be analyzing HBase and Cassandra in the next section.

 When looking at DynamoDB, since that is our current example, we see that it sacrifices consistency (on certain failure instances) for availability.
 As such this is a AP system that is highly available.